WilliamQLiu/williamqliu.github.io/_posts/2019-05-16-aws-athena.md

 as your source, you are using the Data Catalog shcmea.
 * When you run __Data Definition Language ((DDL)__ queries, the schema you define are defined in the AWS Glue Data Catalog.

+### AWS Glue Schema Registry

+AWS Glue Schema Registry is a feature that lets you discover, control, and evolve data stream schemas.
+A __schema__ defines the structure and format of a data record.
+With Glue Schema Registry, you can manage and enforce schemas on your data streaming applications.
+Since Glue Schema Registry is in AWS, there's convenient integrations with MSK, Kinesis Data Streams, Kinesis Data Analytics for Apache Flink, and AWS Lambda.

+So what does Schema Registry solve?
+You can use a schema as a data contract between producers and consumers to ensure resilience for cases like upstream changes.
+The idea is that you can have many systems share a schema for serialization and de-serialization.

+#### What is a schema?

+A __schema__ defines the structure and format of a data record at a specific version.
+Formats can be in AVRO and has Java language support.

+#### What is a registry?

+A __registry__ is a logical container of schemas.
+Registries allow you to organize your schemas as well as manage access for which applications can access which schemas.
+A registry has an Amazon Resource Name (ARN) that lets you organize and set different access permissions to different schema operations.

+#### What are Open Source Serde Libraries?

+Serde libraries are serializer and deserializer libraries used for parsing data from different formats, such as CSV, JSON, Parquet, Apache AVRO, Apache Parquet, and ORC.

+#### Versioning and Compatibility

+Each schema can have multiple versions.
+Versioning is determined by a compatibility rule that is applied on a schema.
+When you try to register a new schema version, rules are checked based off the previous compatibility rule.
+There are 8 compatibility modes:

+* `NONE` - No compatibility mode applies; use for development.
+  Any new version will be accepted and there are no compatibility checks.
+* `DISABLED` - Prevents versioning for a particular schema.
+No new versions can be added.
+* `BACKWARD` - Recommended; allows consumers to read both the current and previous schema version.
+  Use this to check compatibility against the previous schema version when you delete fields or add optional fields.
+* `BACKWARD_ALL` - Allows consumers to read both current and all previous schema versions.
+  Use this to check compatibility against all previous schema versions when you delete fields or add optional fields.
+* `FORWARD` - Allows consumers to read both current and the subsequent schema versions, but not the later versions.
+A use case is when your application has been created for a previous schema and should be able to process a more recent schema.
+* `FORWARD_ALL` - Allow consumers to read data written by producers of any new registered schema.
+  Use this choice when you need to add fields or delete optional fields, and check compatibility against all previous schema versions.
+* `FULL` - Allows consumers to read data written by producers using the previous or next version of the schema, but not earlier or later versions.
+You can use this choice to check compatibility against the last schema version when you add or remove optional fields.
+* `FULL_ALL` - Allows consumers to read data written by producers using all previous schema versions.
+  Use this choice to check compatibility against all previous schema versions when you add or remove optional fields.